-Come, what are you going to give me in exchange,' she continued, 'for my excellent declamation?'
+'Come, what are you going to give me in exchange,' she continued, 'for my excellent declamation?'
 'What you will,' he said.

 'Whatever I will?
 Upon your honour?
 Suppose I asked the crown?'
-She was flashing upon him, beautiful in triumph. ' Upon my honour,' he replied.
+She was flashing upon him, beautiful in triumph.
+'Upon my honour,' he replied.

 'Shall I ask the crown?' she continued.
 'Nay; what should I do with it?
 Grünewald is but a petty state; my ambition swells above it.
 I shall ask-I find I want nothing,' she concluded.
 'I will give you something instead.
 I will give you leave to kiss me-once.'
 Otto drew near, and she put up her face; they were both smiling, both on the brink of laughter, all was so innocent and playful; and the Prince, when their lips encountered, was dumbfounded by the sudden convulsion of his being.
 Both drew instantly apart, and for an appreciable time sat tongue-tied.
 Otto was indistinctly conscious of a peril in the silence, but could find no words to utter.
 Suddenly the Countess seemed to awake.
-'As for your wife----' she began in a clear and steady voice.
+'As for your wife ' she began in a clear and steady voice.
 The word recalled Otto, with a shudder, from his trance.
 'I will hear nothing against my wife,' he cried wildly; and then, recovering himself and in a kindlier tone, 'I will tell you my one secret,' he added.
 'I love my wife.'
 'You should have let me finish,' she returned, smiling.
 'Do you suppose I did not mention her on purpose?
 You know you had lost your head.
 Well, so had I. Come now, do not be abashed by words,' she added, somewhat sharply.
 'It is the one thing I despise.
 If you are not a fool, you will see that I am building fortresses about your virtue.
 And at any rate, I choose that you shall understand that I am not dying of love for you.
 It is a very smiling business; no tragedy for me!
-And now here is what I have to say about your wife.
-She is not and she never has been Gondremark's mistress.
+And now here is what I have to say about your wife: She is not and she never has been Gondremark's mistress.
 Be sure he would have boasted if she had.
-Good night!'
+Good-night!'
 And in a moment she was gone down the alley, and Otto was alone with the bag of money and the flying god.
-(To be continued.)
-'The Donna.'
-The Editor begs to acknowledge the receipt of 5l. per G. Newnes (Tit Bits), and 15s, from Miss Mavrogordato.
-NOTICE TO CORRESPONDENTS.
+CHAPTER X.